 Executive Director’s Advisory Group: Small group that advises the Executive Director on an ongoing basis.
 Good Standing: Payment of annual Alliance dues (if applicable), provision of in-kind contributions, and adoption of DDI standards and products as appropriate.

 Host Institution: An organization providing an operational base and assuming direct financial and legal responsibility for the Alliance.
 Member Organization: An organization that is in good standing in the Alliance.
 Member Representative: An individual appointed by the Member Organization to represent it at the Annual Meeting of Members and other Alliance meetings.

+Member Representative: An individual identified by the Member Organization to act as contact regarding administrative matters associated with the work of the Executive Board.

 Observers: Individuals from Member Organizations who are not Member Representatives, or individuals from non‐member organizations, participating in meetings.
 Observers participate without voting rights.

-Scientific Board: The scientific and technical body of the Alliance.
+Scientific Board: Proposes direction of scientific work to the Alliance.

+Scientific Community: Comprises the scientific experts within the Alliance, those identified as fulfilling the scientific role.

+Scientific Representative: An individual identified by the Member Organization to act as contact regarding scientific matters associated with the work of the Scientific Board.

 Secretariat: The administrative arm of the Alliance that provides financial and clerical support.